 This is why landing pages are vital to your marketing campaign.
 After the user becomes familiar with your product or service, you want to make them an offer they can’t refuse.
 Your landing page is the element of your marketing campaign that presents that offer to the consumer in a direct distraction-free manner.
 Studies have shown that when a landing page has more than one offer, it actually gets 266% fewer conversions/leads than landing pages with single offers.

 Rather than push several different offers with the same landing page, it is more effective to build several landing pages.
 Every advertising campaign should have its own landing page, if not several landing pages that cater to different buyer personas.
-Another interesting statistic about landing pages is that websites with fewer than 10 landing pages generate about 7 times fewer conversions than sites with more than 30 landing pages.

 Perhaps the landing page in question is not marketing a special offer involving a purchase.
 Perhaps the landing page is focused on generating leads and is rather focused on collecting your contact information.
 A very effective way to gather information is to give something away for free.